Gekkio/zk-async-example/README.md

 ## Running the example

-*Do you want to test the asynchronous prototype instead?
-Switch to async branch (select async from "Current branch:" at top right section of this page)*
+*Do you want to test the normal version instead?
+Switch to master branch (select master from "Current branch:" at top right section of this page)*

 # 1. Get the project